abcdabcd987/distributed-consensus-simulator/docs/report.rst

 Introduction
 ------------

-First we will talk about distributed consensus.
+First, we will talk about distributed consensus.
 In a distributed system, there are some rules that every node should follow.
 Honest nodes will behave according to those rules, while the corrupted nodes won’t.
 Under the interference of corrupted nodes, we want all honest nodes to reach